guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 ```
 ##### <span style="color: #689d6a">Dockerfile</span>

-The Dockerfile is a language for creating and describing docker container images.
+The <strong style="color: #d65d0e">Dockerfile</strong> is a <strong style="color: #b16286">language</strong> <strong style="color: #d79921">for creating and describing docker container images</strong>.
 Dockerfile is the name of the language, as well as the default name of the file that Docker looks for when creating container images.

-Every Dockerfile consist of a set of commands (instructions), each on their own line.
+<strong style="color: #b16286">Every</strong> Dockerfile <strong style="color: #d79921">consist of a set of commands</strong> (instructions), each on their own line.
 The instruction is the first word of the statement, every other word after the instruction is provided to is as arguments.

 >[!example] Example - Dockerfile
 >```dockerfile